University of Illinois at Urbana-Champaign

 Email: sujand2@illinois.edu

 Vivek received his B.S. in Mechanical Engineering with Highest Honors from the Georgia Institute of Technology in 2021.
 His topics of interest include waste heat recovery, energy storage, refrigeration, and two-phase heat transfer.
-In the ETRL, he will be studying electrostatic separation and energy storage using dynamic phase change materials.
-In his free time, Vivek enjoys watching and playing tennis and basketball, and is interested in the science and practice of brewing coffee.
+In the ETRL, his work focuses on thermal management and energy storage using Phase Change Materials.
+Outside of the lab, Vivek served for two years as the President of MechSE's graduate student association (GraMS) and as the Instructor of Record for MechSE's ME 200 - Thermodynamics course.
+In his free time, Vivek enjoys watching and playing tennis and discovering new ways to brew coffee.

 Email: viveksg2@illinois.edu